• How it works

 Maternity & paternity leave

-Types of employment contracts in Mexico
+End of employment in Mexico

 To terminate an employee in Mexico, employers need to provide a justification.
 If your business does not have a justified cause when terminating the employee, the company must compensate the unfairly terminated employee.